 Reducing employee turnover

-What initial steps can be taken to reduce turnover?
-First, hire the right people and continue to develop their careers.
-Does your company have an ongoing career development program, tuition reimbursement, or skills training program?
-An investment in upgrading the workforce is one of the best investments a company can make when looking at long-term growth.
-Hiring the people that are a good “fit” with the culture of the organization — meaning that their values, principles, and goals clearly match those of the company — and then training as necessary will go a long way toward ensuring employee loyalty and retention.
+- Hire the right people and continue to develop their careers.
+Does your company have ongoing career development, tuition reimbursement or skills training programs?
+An investment in upgrading the workforce is one of the best investments you will ever make when looking at long-term growth.
+Hiring people that are a good fit with your culture— meaning their values, principles and goals clearly match those of your company — and then training as necessary will go a long way toward ensuring employee loyalty and retention.

 Although many companies use contract employees to address fluctuations in business, working side by side with someone who is making twice the rate of pay without any commitment or loyalty to the company can be a real morale killer.
-Avoid this if at all possible!
+Avoid this if at all possible.

 If you liked this post you might also like: